monsterkodi/kslash/README.md

 ## touch(p)

-Like the unix command, creates intermediate directories if they dont exist.
+Like the unix command, creates intermediate directories if they don't exist.

 ## exists(p, cb)